Huy-Ngo/acanban/docs/source/req/use-case.rst

 None.

-Join Tasks
+Assign Tasks
 ----------

 Brief Description
 ^^^^^^^^^^^^^^^^^

-This use case allows Student to join task(s) in the project.
+This use case allows a participant to assign a task to someone.

 Flow of Events
 ^^^^^^^^^^^^^^